Evergreen Conifers For Zone 11

 Evergreen trees such as Magnolia grandiflora, “Exmouth” and Magnolia grandiflora “St Marys” are excellent for screening purposes.
 When planted in a row, these trees can serve to enhance the view of a place or create privacy for the inhabitants.
 The ever-present foliage blocks the view of pedestrians or traffic when placed outside residences or offices.
 Also, their leaves and branches control or block out noise from the outside, serving to create a serene environment.

 A row of these types of trees is useful in blocking wind, snow, dust or salt.
-In residential areas, these trees should be planted on the side that experiences the strongest wind effects.
-This increases their effect as windbreakers.
-Evergreens planted along the road prevent snow and salt from piling on the road.
-This reduces risks of slippery roads and maintenance costs, such as snowplowing.
+In residential areas, these trees should be planted on the side that experiences the most robust wind effects.
+This increases their impact as windbreakers.
+Evergreens planted along the road prevent snow and salt from piling on the way.
+This reason reduces risks of slippery roads and maintenance costs, such as snowplowing.

 Evergreens have many uses and benefits.
 They stay green all year round and are beneficial for screening purposes.
 The foliage in the trees serves to create privacy, enhance a view and minimize the noise, snow, salt and wind effect.
 This reduces costs incurred from damage caused by these weather elements.
 Evergreen trees are also easy to maintain; they incur low maintenance costs owing to their increased resistance to pests and other animals.